 Fast forward 1020 years, and vaccine technology has dramatically improved.
 Five main types of vaccines have been developed against roughly 20 different infectious diseases and are estimated to prevent 2 to 3 million deaths per year.
 In 2020, top scientists came together from all over the world to help develop a new type of vaccine for COVID-19: an mRNA vaccine.
 Until now, mRNA vaccines have only been used as a novel treatment for cancer.

 "Unlike many vaccines that require an injection with a weakened or inactivated virus, mRNA vaccines transcribe protein that triggers an immune response," says Northwestern Medicine Infectious Disease Specialist Gary A. Noskin, MD.
-"Publicly released data from these vaccine studies demonstrate they are roughly 95% effective in preventing severe disease from COVID-19."
+"The results from clinical trials with these vaccines demonstrate they are roughly 95% effective in preventing severe disease from COVID-19."